radius-project/docs/docs/content/reference/limitations.md

 To use the forked build of Bicep directly, you can reference `~/.rad/bin/rad-bicep` (Linux/macOS) or `%HOMEPATH%\.rad\bin\rad-bicep.exe` (Windows).

-### Loops are not supported

-The Bicep deployment engine does not currently support loops in Bicep.
-Instead, manually unroll your loops until a fix is deployed.

-Refer to https://github.com/project-radius/deployment-engine/issues/172 for more information.

 ### `environment()` Bicep function collides with `param environment string`

 We currently use `param environment string` to pass in the Radius environmentId into your Bicep template.
 This collides with the Bicep `environment()` function.